Policy Number: E07.0

 - Evidence of scholarly achievement and quality as defined by the faculty member's college and department for the review period.

 - Written confirmation of participation on college and university committees and self-assessment of performance on those committees and professional service activities.

 - An annual written evaluation from the department head based on the time period of January 1-December 31.
-The evaluation will entail assignment of one of the five performance categories to the faculty member's performance in each of the following areas: teaching; scholarship; and service; as appropriate.
+The evaluation will entail assignment of one of the five performance categories to the faculty member's performance in each of the following areas: teaching, scholarship, and service.
 The evaluation will also assign one of the five performance categories to the overall faculty member's performance.
-Faculty shall be evaluated on the basis of objective criteria as applied to their own performance, expectations within their college, and norms within their field and not on the basis of their relative performance vis-a-vis the performance of others in their academic unit.
+Faculty shall be evaluated on the basis of objective criteria as applied to their own performance, expectations within their college and academic unit and not on the basis of their relative performance vis-a-vis the performance of others in their academic unit.
 This evaluation should include an indication of progress towards promotion and/or tenure when appropriate.

-- A joint meeting between the faculty member and the department head to discuss the results of the annual review and the proposed plan of work for the next review period.
-Based on this meeting, the plan of work may then be modified by the faculty member to address concerns raised in the annual review.
+- A joint meeting between the faculty member and the department head to discuss the results of the annual review and the proposed plan of work for the next academic year contract period.
+Based on this meeting, the plan of work shall be developed in accordance with II.F above.
 In addition, the department head may choose to amend the annual review.
 The faculty member has the opportunity to include a response to the annual review that becomes part of the official documentation.